Monster girl: In anime and manga

-A genre of anime and manga revolving around monster girls became popular following the success of such erotic series as Monster Girl Encyclopedia and Monster Musume.
+A genre of anime and manga revolving around monster girls became popular following the success of such erotic series as Monster Girl Encyclopedia, Monster Girl Quest!, and Monster Musume.
 The latter in particular caused an "explosion" of new content.
-In these series, monster girls are usually depicted as more anthropomorphic versions of mythological creatures that retain an attractive human appearance combined with varying monster features.
+In these series, monster girls are usually depicted as moe anthropomorphic versions of mythological creatures that retain an attractive human appearance combined with varying monster features.
 Fans of monster girls in anime and manga profess that their unrestrained and powerful personalities set them apart, with some having a dominatrix-like appeal.

 Other influential anime depicting monster girls is Kemono Friends, which has a large fan following due to the character designs and personalities.
 In contrast to the previously mentioned shows, Kemono Friends is not focused on the fetish aspect, but rather takes a more informative approach to the anthropomorphic characters, and has more of a children's show appearance.

 The Monster Musume character Suu, in addition to other, similar characters from previous works such as Sailor Moon, inspired a further sub-fandom of slime girls, characters based on the Dungeons & Dragons monster of the same name, who are made of gelatinous material, but possess a humanoid female, rather than amorphous appearance.